 Miss Pailing (RE Coordinator)

 We recognise the importance and the speed at which computing develops.
 Therefore, we have worked hard to develop and update the hardware and software at North Borough Junior School.
-All classes have access to PCs and Chromebooks during a week.
-In addition, we have a Computing Coordinator and E-Safety Coordinator who teach the new National Curriculum to pupils each week to ensure coverage.
+All classes have access to PCs and Chromebooks during the week.
+In addition, we have a Computing Coordinator and E-Safety Coordinator who ensure that all staff teach the new National Curriculum to pupils each week to ensure coverage.

 - Can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.